496 lines

 argument that should be connected to the return value using the lifetime syntax.</p>

-<p>Other programming languages dont require you to connect arguments to return
+<p>Other programming languages don’t require you to connect arguments to return

 values in the signature.
 Although this might seem strange, it will get easier